ncborcherding/utility/README.md

 Due to the size of the files, the  processed data outputs and code are available [here](https://zenodo.org/record/6325603).

-#### Not a Static Resource

-Although the initial cohort of data is deposited and accessible - new data and analyses are being added.
-Check out the [dev branch](https://github.com/ncborcherding/utility/tree/dev) for changes and I am working through a number of other sequencing experiments, in order to provide the most up-to-date version (as I work), the following [link](https://drive.google.com/drive/folders/1Y8fGXIRxIfEk1BiQ4X2MC0CTznkXf_AW?usp=sharing) can be used.

 #### Python-compatible version

 The individual Seurat files for each run/sample have been converted into h5ad format ([see code](https://github.com/ncborcherding/utility/blob/dev/Data_conversion.Rmd)) and are available at the separate zenodo repository. ***Insert Here***